Couples Therapy in Fort Collins, Colorado

 Integrating Somatic and Depth-Oriented Therapy

-In addition to traditional talk therapy, I integrate approaches that work with deeper emotional processes, including:
+I integrate approaches that work with deeper emotional processes, including:

 Psychodynamic therapy to understand long-standing relational patterns